-For example, in a situation similar to the example worked in Figure and Figure, if a user sets the shed period to be between 5PM and 8PM, the assumption is that hot water generation rate goes to 0 during this time period, shown as the yellow line in Figure.
+For example, in a situation similar to the example worked in Error!
+Reference source not found. and Error!
+Reference source not found., if a user sets the shed period to be between 5PM and 8PM, the assumption is that hot water generation rate goes to 0 during this time period, shown as the yellow line in Error!
+Reference source not found.

-Figure 8.
+Figure 12.
 A load shift scenario where the systems is HPWH is excluded from 1700 to 2000.

-Thereby, the running volume calculation for the load shifting scenario would be where $t \in \{21, 22, ..., 47, 48\}$.
-In this instance the load shift scenario needs a greater volume of storage than the non-load shifting scenario, which is sized by the 06:00 peak in Figure .
+Thereby, the running volume calculation for the load shifting scenario would be where $t \in \{21,22,...,47,48\}$.
+In this instance the load shift scenario needs a greater volume of storage than the non-load shifting scenario, which is sized by the 06:00 peak in Figure 12.
 However, cases with shorter load shifting periods may size the system smaller than the non-load shifting scenario.
 The methodology used here is to check both scenarios and return the larger running volume.

-$$V{running,load\,shif} = CDF(P) \left(\left(\int{17}^{20} \left(\dot{V}{HW}(t') \right) dt' \right) + \max\left(\int{20}^{t} \left(\dot{V}{HW}(t') - \dot{G}(t') \right) dt' \right) \right)$$
+$$V{running,load\,shift} = CDF(P) \left(\left(\int{17}^{20} \left(\dot{V}{HW}(t') \right) dt' \right) + \max \left(\int{20}^{t} \left(\dot{V}{HW}(t') - \dot{G}(t') \right) dt' \right) \right)$$

 There are scenarios where increasing the hot water generation rate can reduce the primary storage volume.
-For example, in Figure , if the hot water generation rate is increased to 200 gallons of hot water per hour the required load shifted storage volume would decrease because the DHW demand at 20:00 can be met.
+For example, in Error!
+Reference source not found., if the hot water generation rate is increased to 200 gallons of hot water per hour, the required load shifted storage volume would decrease because the DHW demand at 20:00 can be met.
 But the running volume during this load shift scenario cannot be less than the volume of DHW demand during the hours from 17:00 - 20:00.

-A similar scenario could be envisioned if two load shift periods were used.
+A similar scenario occurs if two load shift periods were used.
 If the hot water generation rate were not large enough to fully recover the storage volume between the two periods, the running volume would have to store the storage volume from the first load shift period and some from the second.
 Again, increasing the hot water generation rate to a point where the tank could fully recover would decrease the storage volume.